ankitashrivastava291995/erainterfaces/src/pages/blog/post-3.md

 ---
 title: A Guide To User Journey Mapping
 subtitle: >-
-  xWhat is a Learning Management System?
+  What is a Learning Management System?
 How is it useful?
 A learning management system, (LMS) is software that is designed specifically to create, distribute, and manage the delivery of educational content. […]
 date: '2020-05-28'